TaceoLabs/noir-GMiMC/README.md

 ## Sage Script

 You can find a Sage implementation of GMiMC under `tools/`.
 We used this script to generate the round constants defined in `src/bn254/consts.nr`.
-The script was written with all current attacks and analysis in mind.
+The script was written with all currently known attacks and analysis in mind.

 ## Disclaimer